Published:

 Dal Cacao al Cioccolato di Modica.

-7) Beating: Beating: this thick chocolate cream is poured into rectangular molds, which are then shaken (‘beaten’, to be more precise) with fairly vigorous movements.
-The technique gives homogeneity to the product, partly due to the surfacing and subsequent expulsion of any air bubbles.
+4) Portioning and ‘beating’: the mixture is poured into rectangular shapes which are then shaken (‘vibration’).
+This technique gives the product homogeneity, thanks to the surfacing and consequent expulsion of any air bubbles.

 Modica Chocolate Complete Guide: the Ingredients of Modica Chocolate.